HTML Guide

 <p>Blah blah blah <strong>Important text</strong> blah blah blah</p>

 By default, strong elements are bold.
 There is also the <em> element, which is for emphasis and italicizes by default.
-You use it just like you would use the <strong> tag.
+You use it just like you would use the <strong> tag: just wrap the opening and closing tags around some text that should be emphasized.

-When using many of these tags together on the same text, always make sure that they're nested; that is, if you start an em element and then a strong element, applying them both to some text to make it bold and italic, you must end the <strong> element first.
+When using many of these tags together on the same text, always make sure that they're nested; that is, if you start a strong element and then an em element, applying them both to some text, you must end the em element first.
 Think of each element as an open box - you can place another box inside it, but it can only be either inside or outside - you can't make one end of the box outside and the other inside.

 Also, p elements are what is called block-level elements.
 This means that you can not place a p inside one of the font formatting tags I gave you above, which are inline elements.
 Inline elements can go inside each other, and block-level elements can go inside each other, but block-level elements can not go inside inline elements.
 Inline elements, on the other hand, can go inside block-level elements just fine.
-(In fact, it is technically not allowed to use inline elements without a block-level element containing them; this also applies to br elements.)
-Just imagine, continuing the box metaphor, that the boxes that are inline elements can range from sizes 1-10, but the boxes that are block-level elements can range from sizes 11-20.
+(In fact, it is technically not allowed to use inline elements without a block-level element containing them; the same applies to br elements.)
+Just imagine, continuing the box metaphor, that the boxes that are inline elements are always smaller than the boxes that are block-level elements.
 You can never get a block-level element that's smaller than an inline one, and therefore the block-level elements will never fit inside the inline ones; on the other hand, you can always fit an inline element inside a block-level one.

-The primary apparent difference between inline and block-level elements is that if you put two inline elements side by side in the code, they will appear side by side on the page, but if you put two block-level elements side by side in the code, they will by default appear with at least one line break between them.
-Basically, a block-level element creates a box that spans across the whole page; an inline element creates a box that's just big enough for its contents.
+The most immediately apparent difference between inline and block-level elements is that if you put two inline elements side by side in the code, they will appear side by side on the page, but if you put two block-level elements side by side in the code, they will by default appear with at least one line break between them.
+Basically, a block-level element creates a box that spans horizontally across the whole page (or across the width of the element containing it); an inline element creates a box that's just big enough for its contents and can be in the middle of text.

 Play around with those tags a little in your document, and then save it.
 Check it out in your browser again just to see how it all looks and get a bit of a feeling for how it works.
 Example here.